apache/drill/_docs/manage-drill/015-configuring-a-cluster-for-different-workloads.md

     service.command.zk.heapsize.max=1500
     service.command.zk.heapsize.min=256

+First, establish baselines for performance testing.
+Next, make changes to memory allocation properties in small increments.
+Finally, test and compare the effects of the change.

-Memory and disk for Drill, Impala, and other services that are not associated with roles on a MapR cluster are shared with other services.
+Memory and disk for Drill and other services that are not associated with roles on a MapR cluster are shared with other services.
 You manage the chunk of memory for these services in os heap settings in `warden.conf` and in configuration files of the particular service.
 The warden os heap settings are:

     service.command.os.heapsize.percent
     service.command.os.heapsize.max
     service.command.os.heapsize.min

-To re-allocate memory for services, establish baselines for performance testing, make changes in small increments, test and compare the effects of the change.

-## Allocating Memory for Impala

-The configuration service for the Impala service is in the Impala env.sh file.

 ## Allocating Memory for JobTracker